 There is NO WAY you can be properly taught without a live horse!

-We are proud to accept Veterans of all Military Branches to our school!
+We are proud to accept Veterans of all Military Branches and have worked hard with the vA to offer this all inclusive package:

 Most Veteran educational funding will cover the cost of tuition and required fees/tools and your farrier certification dues!!